-Authorized users are typically spouses, children and other relatives or even employees or people close to the primary cardholder.
+Authorized users are typically spouses, children, and other relatives or even employees or people close to the primary cardholder.
 The most widely used credit scoring model, FICO® Score 8, substantially reduced the benefits of authorized user credit if it appears that a primary cardholder has “rented” their good credit to a stranger.
-The scoring system recognizes a spouse, child or other family member as opposed to a complete stranger that may live in a different state but yet has been added as an authorized user.
+The scoring system recognizes a spouse, child or other family members as opposed to a complete stranger that may live in a different state but yet has been added as an authorized user.

 Type of Authorized User Credit known as Tradeline Renting

 Tradeline renting is a credit repair practice that adds a credit-challenged consumer as an authorized user to a stranger’s good credit account in order to boost low credit scores.
 Trade-line renting companies have an inventory of credit cards with different ages and credit limits consumers looking to boost credit scores can choose from.
 Creditworthy consumers willing to add a stranger as an authorized user get a fee for “renting” out their good credit accounts.

 Although not as common as it was in previous years, tradeline renting still exists.
 You can still find companies offering to connect you (for a fee) with consumers willing to add strangers as authorized users to their credit card accounts.
 Tradeline renting walks a fine line.
 It can be seen as bank fraud because you are knowingly misrepresenting your credit history.

 It is important to make sure a creditor reports the authorized user credit to the credit bureaus.
 Not all credit card issuers report authorized users’ activity to credit bureaus, and those that do might not report it in the same way.
 If the credit issuer reports authorized user credit, within a few months of becoming an authorized user, the history associated with the account will be added to your credit reports.